microsoft/vscode-docs/docs/python/editing.md

 ### Rename Module

-After a Python file/module is renamed, Pylance can find all instances that need to be updated and provide you with a preview of all the changes.
+After a Python file/module is renamed, Pylance can find all instances that may need to be updated and provide you with a preview of all the changes.

 To customize which references need to be updated, you can toggle the checkboxes at the line or from the file level in **Refactor Preview**.
-You can also discard all changes from the preview stage.
+Once you've made your selections, you can select **Apply Refactoring** or **Discard Refactoring**.

 ![Renaming a module](images/editing/refactorRenameModule.gif)